 Neil Parker (John Harron: BEHIND THE CURTAIN, EYES OF MYSTERY, THE MURDER IN THE MUSEUM) and his fiance Madeline (Madge Bellamy: CHARLIE CHAN IN LONDON, THE GREAT HOTEL MURDER), ride in a horse drawn carriage on the island of Haiti at night.
 About as good an idea then (late 19th Century I'm guessing) as it would be today.
 They are going to get married at the massive castle of Charles Beaumont (Robert Frazer: THE VAMPIRE BAT, DAUGHTER OF THE TONG, BLACK DRAGONS).
 Madeline met Charles on the ship coming over to Haiti.
 Maddy is also way too naive believing that Charles is a "nice guy" who only wants to give her everything-she-wants because he is her brand-new friend.
 That says something about the sheltered life she's led.

 Neil isn't too sure about Charles' intentions, but Chuckie did offer him that swell job in New York!

 Along the way, their coachman (Clarence Muse: INVISIBLE GHOST, THE SOUL OF A MONSTER) stops for some guy standing by the road and asks for directions (why is this coachman driving at all if he doesn't know where he is going?).
-The man by the road says nothing but gives a lascivious glare to Madeline, reaches in and steals the scarf off her neck.
+The man by the road says nothing but gives a lascivious glare to Madeline, reaches into the cab, and steals the scarf off her neck.
 Men come down the hill behind him, and the coachman hies the carriage out of there.
 He explains to Madeline and Neil later that those were no men coming down the hill, but zombies: walking corpses.

 As Madeline and Neil make their way up the walk to Charles' outlandishly enormous castle on the cliff, they meet Dr. Bruner (Joseph Cawthorn), who is also a minister hired by Charles Beaumont to marry a couple.
 By way of introduction, Dr. Bruner tells them that he has been on the island for 30 years.
 Neil and Madeline tell Bruner what they're doing there, and Bruner is immediately suspicious of Charles as any sane person would be.